-So, what we have here is the Kingdom is given unto the saints.
+So, what we have here is the Kingdom is given to the saints.
 And then, it immediately switches to Jesus Christ—His everlasting Kingdom.

-OK, the next one is Matthew 19, verse 28.
+The next one is Matthew 19.
 Peter has just asked a question, "What is in it for us?"

 Matthew 19:28 So Jesus said to them, "Assuredly I say to you, that in the regeneration, when the Son of Man sits on the throne of His glory, you who have followed Me will also sit on twelve thrones, judging the twelve tribes of Israel.